yvoyer/domain-event/README.md

 [![Build Status](https://travis-ci.org/yvoyer/domain-event.svg)](https://travis-ci.org/yvoyer/domain-event)

-Small implementation of domain events in aggregate root to implement event sourcing.
+Small implementation of the aggregate root in [ddd]().
-The aggregate implementation triggers events that can be collected for publishing by an implementation of `EventPublisher`.
+The `AggregateRoot` implementation triggers events that can be collected for publishing by an implementation of `EventPublisher`.

 ## Installation